cdisc-org/COSMoS/README.md

   - Users who want to provide feedback on BCs and Dataset Specializations

 - **curation**
-  Spreadsheets that were used for loading of BCs and SDTM Specializations.
+  The [curation](curation) folder contains spreadsheets that were used for loading of BCs and SDTM Specializations.

 - **curation/draft**
-  This folder contains draft curation spreadsheets that are still work in progress.
+  The [curation/draft](curation/draft) folder contains draft curation spreadsheets that are still work in progress.
   The content in these draft spreadsheets is neither validated nor loaded in the CDISC Library.

 - **export**
-  Spreadsheets with the latest versions of all BCs and SDTM Dataset Specializations in the CDISC Library:
+  The [export](export) folder contains spreadsheets with the latest versions of all BCs and SDTM Dataset Specializations in the CDISC Library:
   - [Latest CDISC Biomedical Concepts](export/cdisc_biomedical_concepts_latest.xlsx) (Excel spreadsheet)
   - [Latest SDTM Dataset Specializations](export/cdisc_sdtm_dataset_specializations_latest.xlsx) (Excel spreadsheet)

 - **model**
-  Model files (cosmos_bc_model.yaml and cosmos_sdtm_bc_model.yaml) according to the [linkml](https://linkml.io/linkml/) specification.
+  The [model](model) folder contains files (cosmos_bc_model.yaml and cosmos_sdtm_bc_model.yaml) according to the [linkml](https://linkml.io/linkml/) specification.
     It also contains several other files auto generated from the model:
   - cosmos_bc_model.json amd cosmos_sdtm_bc_model.json:
     JSON schema files describing the machine-readable YAML files